Pelagicore/pelux-manifests/README.md

 information about how to use a built image with the targets, see [Getting started](getting-started.md).

-### Pelux Intel
+### PELUX Intel
-Reference instance for the Intel i7 x86 platform.
+Reference instance for the Intel i7 x86 platform using [Yocto's BSP:] (https://www.yoctoproject.org/downloads/bsps/pyro23/intel-corei7-64)

 * [Intel NUC](https://en.wikipedia.org/wiki/Next_Unit_of_Computing)
+* Minnowboard Max, Turbot

-### Pelux Raspberry Pi
+### PELUX Raspberry Pi
 Reference instance for Raspberry Pi 3 (coming soon)

 Branching
 ---------
-This repository will follow the yocto release system.
+This repository will follow yocto releases.
 Whenever a new yocto release has been released, a new branch with the same name will be created from the master branch.
 All feature growth should happen first on the master branch, but will also be